Simon Tisher has been a barrister at the Victorian Bar since May 2003. He is well known and respected as a barrister and within the tax profession.

 Simon has gained high level experience at the Bar.
 Most of his experience pertains to tax matters (federal and state) and matters related to taxation: superannuation, insolvency and bankruptcy (usually where the Commissioner of Taxation is involved) and professional indemnity claims (commonly involving tax advice).
 He also has sound experience in commercial litigation (in non-tax matters), mostly in relation to contractual or tortious disputes in the state courts and VCAT.

-Being a barrister allows Simon to combine the two aspects of his professional life that he enjoys most: providing tax (or tax-related) advice, and advocating for his clients.
-At the Bar, Simon has acted for taxpayers and for the Australian Taxation Office (ATO) in disputes ranging from small individual revenue matters to large corporate tax disputes.
+At the Bar, Simon has acted for taxpayers and for the Australian Taxation Office in disputes ranging from small individual revenue matters to large corporate tax disputes.
 Simon is briefed to appear independently and together with Senior/Queen's Counsel.

 Simon understands that although cases often contain many facts and large amounts of material, most turn on just a few key facts and issues.
 Simon excels in identifying and extracting the key issues and articulating these succinctly and persuasively to a court or tribunal.

 The same is true of his written skills.
 Simon has a busy advisory practice and has provided legal opinions and comprehensive submissions since he came to the Bar.
 He has also obtained a range of successful private rulings.
-In particular, Simon specialises in providing clear, concise documents in plain English with consistent attention to detail.
 His experience in assessing how revenue authorities or a court or tribunal will view a particular transaction has been invaluable to his clients and is frequently called upon.

 Non-arm's length income: How does it apply and where is it at?